Overview

 Emma would lose interest quickly.
 Her grandparents would try to talk to her, but she did not yet have the language skills, interest, or attention span to sustain a conversation.
 What began as excited greetings would often fade into awkward pauses as the adults tried, unsuccessfully, to keep her engaged.

-Over time, the grandparents began inventing small activities to make the calls more engaging.
-One pair of grandparents started a bilingual object-naming game, showing Emma toys and household objects on camera and asking her to name them in English and Spanish.
+One solution was to make the conversation more interesting.
+For example, the grandparents began inventing small activities such as a bilingual object-naming game, showing Emma toys and household objects on camera and asking her to name them in English and Spanish.

 Household objects used during a bilingual naming game played between Emma and her grandparents during video calls